iotaledger/wallet.rs/docs/docs/libraries/nodejs/examples.md

 run()
 ```
+IOTA is based on `Unspent Transaction Output` model.
+You can find a detailed explanation in the [Developer guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#unspent-transaction-output-utxo).

 ## Sending tokens
 You can use the following example to send tokens using an `Account` instance to any desired `address`: